-Residents of Eden Isles adorn their boats with holiday lights for the 2017 boat parade.
-The three hour parade meanders through the waterways of the Slidell neighbor.
-The best place for the public to watch it is near the fire house on Marina Dr.
+It’s a Louisiana Christmas on the water!
+Boats adored with holiday lights will parade through the waterways of the Slidell neighbor.
+The parade roll at 5 p.m. on Dec.
+21. The best place for the public to watch it is near the fire house on Marina Drive.

 See also: NOLA Weekend Holiday Playlist